What is a Buyer Persona?

 It’s a great tool that allows you to skip the graphics design stage and jump straight into populating a nice looking template and breathing life into your buyer persona.

-If you’re looking for more options, feel free to check out my article on the best buyer persona generators in 2020.
+If you’re looking for more options, feel free to check out my article on the best buyer persona generators.

 Let’s now take a look at a fully fleshed out buyer persona so you can see how one looks like when it’s done.

 This buyer persona was shared by Coforge:

 As you can see, a fully fleshed out buyer persona looks and feels like a real human being.